-Direct costs of production and services consist primarily of costs of production, transportation, and installation of equipment sold during the period, as well as maintenance costs for equipment installed and maintained by EOS imaging.
+The direct cost of production and services essentially comprises the costs of production, transport and installation of equipment sold over the financial year, together with the maintenance costs of installed equipment maintained by EOS imaging.

-As the system integration phase is sub-contracted, production costs are mainly purchasing and sub-contracting costs, the increase in which is directly related to the system production volumes over the period.
+As the equipment integration phase is sub-contracted, production costs comprise mainly purchasing and sub-contracting costs, the increase in which is directly related to production volumes over the period.